xlab-si/xopera-opera/README.md

 ## Introduction
 `opera` aims to be a lightweight orchestrator compliant with [OASIS TOSCA].
 The current compliance is with the [OASIS TOSCA Simple Profile in YAML v1.3].
-The [opera CLI documentation] for is available on GitHub pages.
+The [opera documentation] for is available on GitHub pages.
 Opera implements TOSCA standard with [Ansible] automation tool where Ansible playbooks can be used as orchestration actuators within the TOSCA interface operations.